a2stuff/a2d/res/README.txt

 all accessories.
 It can be transferred to an 3.5" floppy using ADTPro.

 DeskTop.po, DeskAccessories.po and Preview.po are 140k images
-containing different parts of the application, and can be trasnferred to 5.25" floppies using ADTPro.
+containing different parts of the application, and can be transferred to 5.25" floppies using ADTPro.

 Installation